giorgiop94/digital-garden/_notes/Maps of Content.md

 I think of MOCs as evolving grounds of exploration of a topic.
 They are similar to table of contents in that they link to several different notes and subtopics.
 But unlike TOCs, MOCs are dynamic and have no fixed structure.

-MOCs may often include notes with contrasting views and in this way, they are great tools for better [[Sense-Making]].
+MOCs may often include notes with contrasting views and in this way, they are great tools for better [[sense-making]].

 -------------------
 Created on: 2021-06-02